Bisphosphonate: Post-menopausal osteoporosis

 Bisphosphonates are recommended as a first line treatments for post-menopausal osteoporosis.

 Long-term treatment with bisphosphonates produces anti-fracture and bone mineral density effects that persist for 3–5 years after an initial 3–5 years of treatment.
 The bisphosphonate alendronate reduces the risk of hip, vertebral, and wrist fractures by 35-39%; zoledronate reduces the risk of hip fractures by 38% and of vertebral fractures by 62%.
 Risedronate has also been shown to reduce the risk of hip fractures.

 After five years of medications by mouth or three years of intravenous medication among those at low risk, bisphosphonate treatment can be stopped.
 In those at higher risk, ten years of medication by mouth or six years of intravenous treatment may be used.

 Cancer

 Bisphosphonates reduce the risk of fracture and bone pain in people with breast, lung, and other metastatic cancers as well as in people with multiple myeloma.

+Bisphosphonates can exert some direct antitumor effect too.

 In breast cancer, there is mixed evidence regarding whether bisphosphonates improve survival.
 A 2017 Cochrane review found that for people with early breast cancer, bisphosphonate treatment may reduce the risk of the cancer spreading to the person's bone, however, for people who had advanced breast cancer bisphosphonate treatment did not appear to reduce the risk of the cancer spreading to the bone.
 Side effects associated with bisphosphonate treatment for people with breast cancer are mild and rare.

 Bisphosphonates can also reduce mortality in those with multiple myeloma and prostate cancer.